kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 - If the pod has a valid signature and there are remaining nodes in the sorted list, new batch state is created containing:
   - The pod's signature
   - The sorted list of remaining feasible nodes
-  - Creation timestamp (for the 500ms expiration check)
+  - Creation timestamp (for the expiration check)
 - If the pod has no signature or no remaining nodes, no batch state is stored.

-The batch state is kept in memory only and is limited to a 500ms lifetime to prevent stale data from affecting scheduling decisions.
+The batch state is kept in memory only and is constrained to a short-lived validity window to prevent stale data from affecting scheduling decisions.

 #### Integration with Scheduling Cycle